MovieStiles/Cryptography/Public Key/README.md

 ####Afterthought

-If you head the top definition of public key cryptography, you'll no doubt notice on glaring problem with this cipher: It is not actually public key cryptography.
+If you read the top definition of public key cryptography, you'll no doubt notice on glaring problem with this cipher: It is not actually public key cryptography.

 The problem is that the decryption key, or private key, is far too easy to calculate once you know the encryption key, or public key.
 I chose to include it here because it provides a good introduction to the type of methodology we can expect in the ciphers to come, including the next one: The RSA Algorithm.